purushottam061/Nepali-OCR/README.md

 ## About the Project

 This project develops a web-based application for recognizing handwritten Nepali Barnamala (alphabets and numerals).
 It leverages a Convolutional Neural Network (CNN) trained on the Devanagari Handwritten Character Dataset to achieve high accuracy in classifying handwritten characters drawn by users in real-time.
+The application is designed to be user-friendly, allowing users to input their handwritten characters and receive instant recognition.

 The system aims to provide a simple, clean, and intuitive user interface for character drawing and instant recognition, demonstrating the power of deep learning in practical applications for Indic scripts.